Introduction

 Unblocking a Task

-1. Right-click on a blocked task or press b
+- Right-click on a blocked task or press

-• Tags appear on task cards as badges — Flowcus supports multiple tags per task, letting you slice work across different dimensions
+Flowcus supports multiple tags per task, letting you slice your work across different dimensions that a single category never could.

-• Flagged tasks include a flag icon and have a highlighted border
+- Flagged tasks display a flag icon and have a highlighted border

 Rule-Based Assignments